Central Issuance of Driver Licenses and ID Cards

-To increase the security of customer identities, and reduce the opportunity for identity theft, DMV no longer prints Driver License and ID cards in DMV offices, participating AAA locations, Milford and North Haven Nutmeg State Financial Credit Union, Stamford (The WorkPlace, Inc.) or West Haven City Hall and distributes them from there.
+To increase the security of customer identities, and reduce the opportunity for identity theft, DMV no longer prints Driver License and ID cards in DMV offices, participating AAA locations, Milford and North Haven Nutmeg State Financial Credit Union or West Haven City Hall and distributes them from there.
 Instead they are printed and mailed from a secure central facility.
 You will receive a Temporary Paper Credential (TPC) during your office visit and you can expect to receive your permanent card in the mail within 20 calendar days at the address you provided to DMV.

 How does Central Issuance protect me against identity theft and fraud?

 The 20-day turnaround from the time you apply for a license to when you receive it in the mail gives the DMV time to verify applicants.
 We check to ensure applicants have not already received one or more driver licenses or identification cards under different names.
 We also make certain applicants aren’t using a fraudulent or stolen Social Security number, immigration card, or birth certificate.
 If identity fraud or theft is suspected, we are able to suspend production of the driver license for further investigation.